Tirzepatide (Mounjaro) Injection Guide: How to Inject at Home

 Step 2: Prepare the vial

-Remove the vial from the refrigerator and let it sit for 5-10 minutes to approach room temperature.
-Cold solution can cause more discomfort and stinging during injection.
-Wipe the rubber stopper with an alcohol wipe and let it air-dry for 10 seconds.
+Remove the vial from the refrigerator only for the time recommended by the pharmacy label.
+Wipe the rubber stopper with an alcohol wipe and let it air-dry completely before inserting the needle.

 Step 3: Draw your dose